10 Vital Fire Prevention Rules for Your Office

 Heaters should be operated in a safe space, with nothing around them.
 Make sure the vents aren’t blocked, and all materials are kept away from them (including staff clothes – make sure staff are vigilant and don’t sit too close to the heaters!)

-Fire Marshalls
+7. Appoint and train Fire Marshalls

-Make sure staff are clear on who the designated Fire Warden or Marshall in your office is and be informed of the emergency exits.
 All staff members should sign to say they understand fire prevention measures and evacuation policies of the business or should be able to access this information easily If not.

 Have a policy for appliance usage at work.
 Staff should be aware that only approved items can be used in sockets – and not to bring in their electrical equipment from home.
 All equipment on the approved list should be PAT (portable appliance testing) tested routinely to check their safety.